Actualmammal/linked-blog-starter-md/CONNECTIONS remake. (ELECTRO CUBE).md

 Do we want one big scene or split it into areas. (kind of like Hollow Knight) I think split it into areas that get loaded when the player is nearby.
 So each area would contain, the scene with everything.

+#### Developer Tools

+1: Room creator
+This tool allows you to create rooms.

+2: Room Layout Placer.
+Allows you to place rooms on a grid layout